FindMySchool LogoFindMySchool

 It suits families who want clear routines, predictable behaviour standards, and a school that treats reading as a whole-curriculum priority rather than an English-only concern.
 For academically driven families prioritising EBacc breadth and high progress measures, the key question is whether the current curriculum changes and subject pathways provide the stretch and entry patterns you want.

 The most recent inspection in January 2025 judged Quality of Education, Behaviour and Attitudes, Personal Development, and Leadership and Management all as Good.
-GCSE outcomes place the school broadly in line with the middle 35% of schools in England overall, while performing strongly compared with nearby local options.
+GCSE academic outcomes rank 1,500th in England, while the school remains 2nd in Scunthorpe locally.

 Applications for Year 7 are made through North Lincolnshire’s co-ordinated admissions process.
-For 2026 entry, the closing date is 31 October 2025, offers are released on 2 March 2026, and the acceptance deadline is 13 March 2026.
+For September 2027 entry, applications open on 1 September 2026, the normal closing date is 31 October 2026, offers are released on 1 March 2027, and the appeal deadline is 16 April 2027.

 No. Students finish at the end of Year 11, with the school describing planned careers guidance, employer encounters and visits linked to post-16 options, including local college visits.